Here’s How I Plan to Get From 83 to 1,000 Rental Units

 Consistently Making Offers Has to Become Habit

-Looking at the past week of the stock market, it feels like we are at an inflection point.
-Interest rates spiked, and the collateral damage isn’t fully priced in.
-Volatility has returned in a major way.
+Volatility can happen any time in a real estate market.
 With so much uncertainty, I’m reverting to my poker days of being a grinder.
-This is a time to be patient and avoid mistakes.
-Real estate is a war of attrition and mistakes can become illiquid sizable setbacks.
+You must be patient and avoid mistakes.
+Real estate is a war of attrition, and mistakes can become illiquid sizable setbacks.

-How do you plan to increase your doors?
+How do you plan to increase your number of units?